Karansingh005/Karansingh005/README.md

 ## Current Working Roles
 * **Microsoft Learn Student Ambassador (Beta Level)** - *Working since January 2020 to teach and influence about various Micrsoft Technologies to other students, and to enhance their overall skills by conducting seminars, webinars and writing blogs.*
 * **Samsung Brand Ambassador** - *Working since December 2018 to promote Samsung products on various platform.
 Help other users in solving issues and aware them about new features on Samsung Members application platform.*
-* **Cloud lead at Kaizen Training Solutions Pvt.
-Ltd** - *working as a Cloud Lead intern, and contributing in various projects in the field of cloud solutions.*

 ## Past Working Roles
 * **Cloud Intern at Internity Foundation**- *worked as cloud intern for winter internship from December 2019 to Janaury 2020.*
 * **Cloud Intern at Sapio Analytics** - *Worked with the cloud team at Sapio Analytics from May 2020 to July 2020.*
+* **Cloud lead at Kaizen Training Solutions Pvt.
+Ltd** - *worked as a Cloud Lead intern, and contributing in various projects in the field of cloud solutions.*
+*
 ## Technical Skills
 * **Programming Languages known:**
 <p>